-2020-2021 Catalog
+2021-2022 Catalog

-Paris Junior College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate of arts degree, the associate of science degree, the associate of applied science degree and certificates of proficiency.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Paris Junior College.
+Paris Junior College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate of arts degree, the associate of science degree, the associate of arts in teaching degree, the associate of applied science degree and certificates of proficiency.
+Questions about the accreditation of Paris Junior College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www. sacscoc.org).